What do we do with our lives, and why?

 I captured it.
 It exists, and maybe that's why the goldfish movie is so important to me year 2000, probably summer i was riding down mercer street i never took mercer street home and void was a bar and they had this sign with a falling d.
 I think it was a lowercase d and i think that the v was the only capitalized letter, but i'm not sure i'd never been there before, and i don't know why.
 But i went in by myself and there was this film festival going on and it was maybe 40 people in the bar.

 It was probably just the film makers and their friends, and they played maybe 20 films, short films, one to three minutes long back, then internet video barely worked.
 So there was almost no internet video and the only things that regular people, i'm a regular person ever saw were tv movies, commercials and music videos on mtv.
 But these films were none of those.
 You could call these films, art films, but they weren't boring.
+They had at the core of them some kind of narrative, some kind of embedded, subtle narrative.
+They were films, they were shot and projected on film.
+I believe one i remember particularly, but not vividly.
+This is a three minute or so long video that i saw once over 20 years ago, but it is it's burned in my mind as a turning point.

 This night at void might be the original influence that begat this compulsion to go in a certain unknown direction.
 The whole lot of them all the films left this impression on me, but i remember this one specifically and i'm gon na describe it to you now.
 I understand that my description can't possibly convey to you the weight that this film had on me and i'm gon na throw some images in here that i shot yesterday, so that my description is less boring.
 But this video at void the whole frame.